-- e-learning, online course, online teaching, online training
+- CPU, GPU, online course, online training

 Online teaching is on the rise for many years and COVID has given it an extra boost in the last two years.
 The driving force behind this phenomena is very simple: the increase in the quality, robustness and availability of internet connectivity voids the limitations previously imposed by geographic distances.
 The physical distance between the teacher and his students is no longer of a (significant) factor.
 The same evolution happens in many other industries like the shift from on premise software to cloud-based software, usually in SAS model.
 In this post we will review four technical aspects for improving the quality of online teaching.

 The first and most important enabler for online courses is the connectivity between the teacher and the students.
 Teachers should make sure they have good internet connection to the part in the world from which most of the students are attending.
 For example, if your students are mainly in the US then select an internet service provider that its bandwidth and latency to the US is the best.
 The bandwidth and latency parameters should be tested during the relevant hours in which the online sessions are conducted.
 In addition for high availability it is also recommended to have a backup internet link in case the primary link goes down.
 For example: a backup internet provider, a secondary hot-spot etc.

 During the online course, if the speaker hears himself/herself, this means that there is an echo problem in the call.
 For example, if the students hear themselves (echo) this means that the echo is generated on the teacher’s side.
 To eliminate the possibility of having echo, it is recommended to use headsets.
 If using headsets is not possible, we recommend installing a robust echo cancellation software on the teacher’s PC.

 Background noise is always a nuisance.
 The solution must be tailored to your setup and noise you are facing.
 For example: